SigitaOtter/SigitaOtter/README.md

 ## Hi!
-Thanks for visiting my profile!
+Thanks for visiting my profile :green_heart:

 <!--
 **SigitaOtter/SigitaOtter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.